-Referral forms should be standardised with sufficient medical data about:
+Referral forms should be standardised with sufficient medical data to confirm safety of treatment, including:

-- Diagnosis & stage of disease

-- Drug and cancer treatment

-- Awareness of prognosis and reason for referral

-- Any symptoms associated with recent situation

-- Any other medical information relevant
+- Diagnosis & stage of disease, including site of primary tumour and any metastatic spread - Drug and cancer treatment - Awareness of prognosis and reason for referral - Any symptoms associated with current clinical situation and reason for referral - Any other medical information relevant

 If working outside an organisation your own codes of practice and safety are paramount.
-Referral information may be minimal, on different documentation, faxed, e-mailed or brought by the client, or given verbally by the client on the first visit.

-This requires good interpersonal communication skills to gain the required data necessary to offer any treatment.
+Referral information may be minimal, on different documentation, e-mailed or brought by the client, or given verbally by the client on the first visit.
+This requires good interpersonal communication skills to gain consent to access the required data necessary to offer any treatment.